mokko/MpApi/New_toml_configuration.md

 type = "exhibit"
 id = 469805
 label = "gte"
-attachments.restriction = "Cornelia" # which assets get downloaded (only freigegeben or other) attachments.name = "mulId" # naming policy
+attachments.restriction = "freigegeben" # or "alle" which assets get downloaded (only freigegeben or other) attachments.name = "Cornelia" # naming policy
 ```